zachholcomb/adopt_dont_shop_2001/README.md

 As a visitor
 When I visit a Pet Show page
-Then I see a link to update that Pet
+Then I see a link to update that Pet "Update Pet"
 When I click the link
 I am taken to '/pets/:id/edit' where I see a form to edit the pet's data including:
 - image
 - name
 - description
 - approximate age
 - sex
-When I click the button to submit the form
-Then a `PATCH` request is sent to '/pets/:id', the pet's data is updated, and I am redirected to the Pet Show page where I see the Pet's updated information
+When I click the button to submit the form "Update Pet" Then a `PATCH` request is sent to '/pets/:id', the pet's data is updated, and I am redirected to the Pet Show page where I see the Pet's updated information